cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-create-index.md

 Use [`DROP INDEX`](/docs/sql-stmts/sql-stmt-drop-index.md) to remove an index.

 Like any long-running transaction, `CREATE INDEX` on a table can affect which tuples can be removed by concurrent `VACUUM` on any other table.

-Prior releases of Cloudberry Database also had an R-tree index method.
-This method has been removed because it had no significant advantages over the GiST method.
-If `USING rtree` is specified, `CREATE INDEX` will interpret it as `USING gist`, to simplify conversion of old databases to GiST.

 ## Examples